kyleeschen1/projector/README.md

 Lisps are beautiful but syntactically-intimidating, leading many to dismiss them.
 This is a shame for a number of reasons, one being that Lisps are excellent pedagogical vehicles.
 Many classic textbooks in programming and artificial intelligence (SICP, PAIP, The Little Schemer, etc.) use Lisp dialects.
 SICP alone proves that Lisp can serve as a kind of programming Rosetta Stone, using just a few primitives to implement the major paradigms of computer science.
 However, these texts are inaccessible to those who find Lisp to be indecipherable and / or infuriating.

-To make the language more accessible, I am trying to create a programn that will allow teachers to easily animate Lisp evaluation, so students can see how the abstract syntax trees unfurl, contract, and self-modify in real time.
+To make the language more accessible, I am trying to create a program that will allow teachers to easily animate Lisp evaluation, so students can see how the abstract syntax trees unfurl, contract, and self-modify in real time.

 My goal is to do an animated YouTube walkthrough of SICP - just one ignoramous enlightening others, but with excellent graphics.
 This current version is limited (with known issues laid out in src/projector/ast.clj), and more about programming principles than Clojure specifically (hence the unsavory use of "cons" below).
 However, I do think that it can serve as a good MVP.

 ## Demo

 You define functions to animate in the animation file of the directory.
-Right now, the interpreter can parse only single-arity functions.
+Right now, the interpreter can parse only single-arity functions, but other than that, function definition is identical.

 When you run the app, a very simple REPL launches.
 It does the usual REPL thing.